 In fairness, it’s likely you’ll be given a few days’ grace to sort your policy rather than fined there and then.
-But it’s best not to chance it, particularly when cover costs from a measly £32 (from us).
+But it’s best not to chance it, particularly when cover costs from a measly £42 a year (from us).

 Anything else I need to know?

-When you get your policy documents from your insurer/broker, stick your employers’ liability certificate in an obvious spot on a suitable wall - somewhere everyone can see it.
+When you get your policy documents from your insurer/broker, stick your employers' liability certificate in an obvious spot on a suitable wall - somewhere everyone can see it.
 That's because you're legally obliged to have it in a place others can easily read it.

 And if you don't have a wall, you can store it electronically.
 Just make sure your guys know how to access it.